coolcomputery/Random-Programming-Challenges/README.md

 If two appearances of x overlap, count both of them.
 For example, if x=888 and y=588889, then x also appears in y two times.

-Assume base 10 is always used.
-Leading zeros are not allowed.
+Assume base 10 is always used. c can have leading zeros, but the integers between a and b cannot. (ex. if c=0019, it appears in 1900190 only once, not twice).